Understanding and Managing Common Dietary Restrictions: A Guide to Food Limitations

 What is an example of a restricted diet?

 An example of a restricted diet is a vegan diet, which is more restrictive than a vegetarian diet.
+For instance, while many vegetarians avoid eating meat, some may still consume dairy and eggs.
 Vegans avoid all animal products, while vegetarians avoid meat, including chicken, turkey, beef, pork, and fish.

 What are the strange dietary restrictions?